goldshtn/minidumper/README.md

                unmanaged memory contents.

   --full       Create a complete dump file with the full memory address space.

+  --async      Write dump chunks to disk asynchronously.
+Reduces process
+               suspension time at the expense of higher memory usage.

   -v           Get detailed diagnostic output from the dump capturing process.